ben-tanen/ben-tanen.github.io/_landing-projects/how-bills-die.md

 ---
-title: "How A Bill Does Not Become A Law"
+title: How A Bill Does Not Become A Law
 landing-order: 5
-landing-img:   /projects/how-bills-die/img/sad-bill.png
+landing-img: /assets/img/proj-thumbnails/how-bills-die-47e0a9a5.png
 landing-large: false
 related-post: 2019-10-27-how-bills-die
 ---